Recycled Plastics: Substantiate that your recycled plastics are safe and green

 The certification process includes three parts: initial certification, quality assurance (QA) program, and follow-up inspection visits.

 There are two paths for evaluating a recycled plastic, and each defines the number of batches that are needed to evaluate consistency in the recycled plastics stream.
-Customers are encouraged to contact UL to learn more about which path is required for their specific testing.
+Customers are encouraged to contact UL Solutions to learn more about which path is required for their specific testing.

 - Path 1: Recycled plastics with consistent identification